Installing Solar Power - An Overview

 Interconnecting to AMP’s Energy Grid

-- When you generate your own electricity, the energy needs of your home or business will be served first, reducing the amount of energy you pull from the grid.
+- When you use solar power to generate your own electricity, the energy needs of your home or business will be served first, reducing the amount of energy you pull from the grid.

 - Any surplus energy you generate but do not use will be delivered back to the electric grid.